 you might get a chance to visit Normandy.
 If

-Yellow X in the picture.
-This is exact
+Yellow X in the picture

 there is absolutely not one statue or plaque to

-memorialize the deep significance of this location.
+memorialize the powerful significance of this location.

-my story will someday change that.
+my story will someday change that oversight.

 originated thanks to a cruise trip my wife Marla and I took to France in May 2010.

-My cruise ship landed at Cherbourg, a deep-water port
+Our cruise ship landed at Cherbourg, a deep-water port

 about 40 miles west of the Normandy Memorial.